How I felt the panel review went

 I was very nervous before the panel review.
 This was due to many reasons but mainly because on my last University BA Degree course I had Avery bad experience with a panel review.
 I presented my final collection to a panel compiled of about 10 industry specialists and my tutors/course director.
 After I had presented, I realised quite quickly that their motive was not to support, encourage and give constructive feedback, but to insult, attack and humiliate me personally and my work.
 Tutors who had told me before the review that my project was good, started taring into it to try and show off in from of industry.
 After it was over, I broke down and felt betrayed, angry and devastated at the amount of work, time and money I had poured into the collection.
 Having this experience haunt me ever since, I wondered somewhere in the back of my mind, if this in fact was what a pen review was meant to be.
 Perhaps I would experience the same thing with the Falmouth Graphic Design Panel review.
 Thank fully I was greeted into the webinar by Susanna and a series of really nice, kind faces who listened intently to my presentation and then gave me wonderful feedback that left me feeling uplifted and really positive about my project.
 I could not be happier with how the presentation went and I am so so grateful for the fact that I got to be involved in this experience.
 Not just because it helped me to really find direction and new ideas for my Reuni project, but because it allowed me to wipe away the bad experience I had, put it into perspective and move on.

-Feedback from peers and panel review
+Feedback from panel review Summary

 I have received feedback from both my peers and panelists.
 There is a summary of what I took away from all the feedback they gave me.